kelemvor4/shikra-programmer/README.md

 # Shikra EEPROM Programming

-## Notes:
+## Notes
 This repository is my attempt to gather in a single compendium all I can find for the shikra device.
 It was created by a company int3/xipiter, but they are now defunct.
 I forked their repo which contained only some basic information and a python script.
 I've then gone about adding files and information that I've found about the device.
 If you have something not already in this repo, please upload it!

 ## Requirements